Spacetime Dynamics and Local Entropy Balance on Causal Horizons: Field Equation

 In this light, Einstein’s equation is an equilibrium condition stating that to first order in $R$ every geodesic ball is poised at entanglement equilibrium: any attempt to raise or lower modular energy must be accompanied by an equal and opposite geometric entropy shift.
 Gravity therefore emerges not as a fundamental interaction but as a bookkeeping rule that guarantees local consistency between the quantum information stored in fields and the information encoded in spacetime geometry.

 The derivation crucially exploits the universality of short-distance entanglement.
-Because the vacuum modular Hamiltonian for a ball takes the CHM form exactly in CFTs, and is expected to be well-approximated by that form in the small-ball limit for QFTs with CFT-like UV behavior (up to corrections suppressed by $R/\ell_{\rm UV}$ and by relevant deformations), the argument remains largely agnostic about the particle spectrum, couplings, or whether the theory is conformal at macroscopic scales.
+Because the CHM kernel holds exactly in CFT vacuum and is expected to approximate the modular Hamiltonian in the small-ball limit for theories with sufficiently CFT-like UV behavior (up to corrections suppressed by $R/\ell_{\rm UV}$ and by relevant deformations), the argument remains agnostic about the particle spectrum, couplings, or even whether the underlying theory is conformal at macroscopic scales.
 Conversely, any modification of quantum theory that alters the first law of entanglement would necessarily modify the left-hand side of the ledger and hence the form of the gravitational field equations, providing a sharp diagnostic for beyond-quantum proposals.